open-contracting/kingfisher-summarize/docs/cli/use.rst

 list-views
 ----------

-Lists the schemas, with notes.
+Lists the schemas, with collection IDs and creator's notes.

 .. code-block:: bash